West Linn pickleball player competes professionally

 "I was playing pickleball part-time prior to about three months ago when I decided I wanted to go all in with pickleball both on court and business opportunities," Lange said.

-Now he plays on the Carvana Pro Pickleball Association Tour and specializes in men's and mixed doubles, ranking in the top 20 of men's doubles.
-This year, the tour had more than two dozen events and $5.5 million in prize money is up for grabs.
+Now he plays on the Carvana Pro Pickleball Association Tour and specializes in men's and mixed doubles, ranking in the Top 20 of men's doubles.
+This year, the tour has more than two dozen events and $5.5 million in prize money is up for grabs.

 Lange works hard to improve his skills.
 He does all of this with the support of his family.